jelias/sketch-upload/README.md

 # Compatibility

-This plugin was developed with the App Store version of Sketch 3.0.1 and Cloud App 2.0
+This plugin was developed with the App Store version of Sketch 3.0.1 and Cloud App 3.0.0

 > ###Note:
-> Have not tested v.3 on Sketch 2.
+> Have not tested v.3 of Sketch Upload on Sketch 2.
 If there are problems revert to v.2 and let me know!

 # Troubleshooting